kepano/obsidian-minimal/README.md

 ## Developers

-### Distributing Minimal forks
+### Contributing

-Minimal is licensed under the MIT License which allows you to modify and redistribute the code, however you must preserve the copyright and license notice in your CSS file.

-If you would like to distribute a fork of Minimal please keep my [Buy me a coffee](https://www.buymeacoffee.com/kepano) link present in your Readme.

-Minimal is frequently updated to stay current with the latest version of Obsidian.
-To make it easy to stay current with the latest improvements, I recommend using [Github's fork feature](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so that you can merge the latest changes into your fork.
-If you have any questions don't hesitate to reach me in the Obsidian Discord group.
+If you would like to see Minimal support a plugin, or have found a bug you'd like to help fix, don't hesitate to open a pull request.

 ### Build instructions